juanRCoder/juanRCoder/README.md

-<h1>Hi 👋, I'm Juan Ramirez</h1>
+Hi 👋, I'm Juan Ramirez

-<h3 align="center">I am passionate about the world of web development, with a specific focus on the front-end.
-I am excited to be part of this vibrant community of developers from Peru.</h3>
+"I am passionate about the world of web development, with a specific focus on the front-end.
+I am excited to be part of this vibrant community of developers from Peru.

 - 🌱 I’m currently learning **Flask, JavaScript**